getellez/folders-structure-test/README.md

 ### Custom instructions

-In case you want to specify your own instructions, open the `src/index.ts` and modify the `data` variable.
+Probably you want to use yout own instructions, open the `data.txt` file located in the project root and type the commands following the structure indicated previously in the **DEMO** section.

 ## Testing